By Dr Ananya Mandal, MD

 As per the definition from the United States Environmental Protection Agency, genomics concerns a wider line of scientific inquiry and associated techniques than it did initially.
 Genomics involves the study of all genes at the DNA, mRNA, and proteome level as well as the cellular or tissue level.

 Genomics is a concept that was first developed by Fred Sanger who first sequenced the complete genome of a virus and of a mitochondrion.
 He initiated the practice of sequencing and genome mapping as well as developing bioinformatics and data storage in the 1970s and 1980s.

 The knowledge about genes that has so far been gathered has led to the emergence of functional genomics, a field concerned with trying to understand the pattern of gene expression, especially across different environmental conditions.

-The actual term 'genomics' is thought to have been coined by Dr. Tom Roderick, a geneticist at the Jackson Laboratory (Bar Harbor, ME) at a meeting held in Maryland on the mapping of the human genome in 1986.
+The term genomics was first coined in 1986 by Tom Roderick, a geneticist at the Jackson Laboratory in Maine, during a meeting about the mapping of the human genome.

 Reviewed by Sally Robertson, BSc

 Last Updated: Jul 20, 2014